 No one goes here and you probably won’t either.
 This is one secret that’s going to be kept safe for a long time by simple inaccessibility.

-There are actually quite a few visitors (yearly average at least 20 per day) to Tenorio National Park but nearly none of them stick around to experience the region.
+Although that’s a huge increase from the average of 20 per day of just a couple of years ago, many are just there to spend a couple of hours at Tenorio National Park and few stick around to experience the region.
 Tours from the Guanacaste beach resorts (~1.5 to 2.5 hours away) or Arenal Volcano (about an hour) unload at the trail head for Celeste Waterfall and after a couple of hours on the trail and admiring the turquoise blue spectacle they load back up and leave.

 While the world famous waterfall is certainly worth a look and the trail in is very nice the region has much more to offer.